Aaron Judge: 2018

 On March 31, Judge made his first career start at center field in the majors.
 At 6 ft 7 in tall and weighing 282 lb, he became the tallest and heaviest player in baseball history to play the position.

-Batting .277 with 25 home runs and 58 RBIs, Judge was named a starting outfielder for the 2018 Major League Baseball All-Star Game.
+Batting .277 with 25 home runs and 58 RBIs, Judge was named a starting outfielder for the All-Star Game.
+Judge hit a solo home run off National League starter Max Scherzer.

-On July 26, Judge was hit by a 93 MPH fastball by Kansas City Royals pitcher Jakob Junis on his right wrist and left the game in the fourth inning.
+On July 26, a 93 mph fastball by Kansas City Royals pitcher Jakob Junis hit Judge on his right wrist and he left the game.
 Later, an MRI/CT scan revealed that he suffered a fractured ulnar styloid bone in his wrist.
 No surgery was required, and initial reports gave a three-week timetable for Judge to recover.
-The injury took longer to heal than expected, with Judge missing close to two months as a result.
-On September 18, Judge returned to the starting lineup against the Boston Red Sox.
+The injury took longer to heal than expected, with Judge missing close to two months.
+On September 18, Judge returned to the starting lineup.
 Judge finished the season with a .278 batting average, 27 home runs, and 67 RBIs in 112 games.
-The Yankees beat the Oakland A's in the Wild Card Game, but were defeated, three games to one, by the Red Sox in the American League Division Series.
+The Yankees beat the Oakland A's in the Wild Card Game but were defeated, three games to one, by the Red Sox in the ALDS.